helix-medical/helix/docs/api-patients.md

 ## Middleware

-!!! info "Middlewares"
+> **Information**
+>
-    The middlewares are used to check if the request body is valid.
+> The middlewares are used to check if the request body is valid.
-    Return a `406 NOT_ACCEPTABLE` error if the request body is invalid.
+> Return a `406 NOT_ACCEPTABLE` error if the request body is invalid.
-    Else, the request is passed to the next middleware.
+> Else, the request is passed to the next middleware.

 ### Create